DIY Furniture Drawers for Pet Beds

 The pet industry is one of the largest growing sectors today, reaching the billion dollar mark.
 Some of us would prefer animals than other people living with them.

 Pets are more popular and important than ever before.
 They are members of the family; our furry children and our best friends.
 We treat them like a person, buying expensive food, treats, clothing, and taking them with us on vacation.
-They can help keep one's sanity in these tough times and will love us when no one else will.
+They can help keep one's sanity in tough times and provide unconditional love when no one else will.

-Another indulgence bestowed on our beloved companions is a wonderful place to sleep.
+How many times have you arrived home and found your dogs curled up on the couch or bed?
+And what about the cats?
+They love to dig into the dresser drawers and pull everything out.
 No, sleeping on the bed is not an option since they may tend to take over the bed.
 Some owners may think an old blanket on the floor will suffice, but why do we always find them on the sofa when we return?

-They want the softness and comfort that we want.
-Sleeping on a hard floor, is especially painful on the joints of an older pet.
-That's why a bed off the floor, or elevated bed would be a good choice for an older pet.
+They also desire the softness and comfort that we want.
+Sleeping on a hard floor is especially painful on the joints of an older pet.
+That's why a bed off the floor or elevated would be a better choice for an older pet.

 The most simple beds are not expensive to build.
 You can use some recycled materials in the garage or shed.
 Just look around and find some ideas.
 An old unused dresser will do the job.
 This article is intended for a small dog or cat or any other small domestic pet you may have.

 Almost everyone has some old unwanted pieces of furniture in the garage or basement.
 They usually have boxes piled on top and has long been forgotten.
 If you don't have any furniture, then try driving around the night before trash pick-up day and see who is throwing away some.
 I have noticed in parts of the country that online notices from the local towns and CraigsList will have a curb alert under the heading of free or give away, so people can easily find some unwanted pieces.
 This helps both parties.
 If you are so inclined, a trip to the local thrift shop may garner a cheap piece to buy.